 In the perhaps not so near future, we might be getting a play or movie or musical based on life in Frankfort, Kentucky, the hometown of Tony-winning Broadway producer George C. Wolfe.
 Frankfort, Kentucky sits along the Kentucky River in central Kentucky and is the state’s capital.
 It is otherwise notable for being the hometown of Supreme Court Justice John Marshall Harlan, who famously dissented the verdict in the landmark Plessy v.
 Ferguson case and is infamously where a Secretary of State was convicted of masterminding the assassination of its governor-elect in 1900.

 Wolfe explains that he has been “Exploring it personally and creatively right now.
 I’ve never written specifically about where I’m from, so I’m sort of doing it now.”
 He chuckles as he continues, saying “It's very hard because there is the truth and then there is fiction.
 And truth can kill fiction.”
 Although, he says, “The town was for the first five, six, maybe even seven years of my life...segregated."
 It was a place of safety and security for him.
 He explains, “ I have very specific memories of growing up in a black community where I felt very protected.”
 Wolfe is the second youngest of four children.
 He has an older brother and sister and a younger brother.
 As a child, he was obsessed with theater and with anything associated with Disney.
 He also intuitively knew that one day he would make his mark in television or film.
 As an adult, his cousins in Muncie, Indiana jokingly reminded him of a poignant moment from their childhoods.
 After watching a program together, his cousins turned to eight-year old George and asked him if he liked it.
-They explained to him that he, “walked over to the TV to the credits and said, “My name is going to be there.
+They explained to him that he, “walked over to the TV to the credits [that were rolling at the time] and said, “My name is going to be there.
 It wasn’t I’m going to be on TV it was my name is going to be there.”
 He is laughing as he says this, but as far as prophecies go, this was a pretty serious one.
 Wolfe has since won two Tony Awards for directing the seminal work Angels in America: Millennium Approaches about AIDS and homosexuality in '80s America and Bring in Da Noize, Bring in Da Funk starring tap-dance phenom Savion Glover.
 Wolfe had come to pre-eminence directing the critically acclaimed and 11-time Tony Award nominated Jelly’s Last Jam about famous Creole jazz musician Jelly Roll Morton.
 He has since moved on to also writing and directing for the big and small screens.

 A member of the esteemed Presidential Arts Committee until his recent resignation to protest President Trump’s policies, Wolfe also had a strong will when it came to carving out a place for himself in the area of performing arts.
 Though he didn’t encounter overt resistance to his theatrical aspirations, it was implicit in the norms of mid-century Frankfort, Kentucky society that once an adult, he would choose a different path.
 “At that time any degree of accomplishment be it academic or creative or a sense of social responsibility or political ambition, everything was applauded by your community it was celebrated by your community so all my creative endeavors were celebrated.
 But then at the same time, people expect that once you became an adult that you would do something responsible, like become a doctor or a lawyer or teacher.
 I was expected to pursue something much more practical.”
 Wolfe had other ideas.
 “I wanted to tell stories and I wanted to exist as my own definition of myself.
 I didn’t want to be defined by other people’s limitations.
 You’re not going to tell me what I can’t do.
 This is what I’m supposed to do.
 This is the path I’m gonna take, this what I’m going to study this is what I’m gonna write.
 No one was going to police my passion.
 I knew I had to leave where I was from.”
 He first went to California where he attended Pomona College, and then went on to New York City.
 He got his MFA in dramatic writing and musical theater from NYU.